 The Family Rosary: A Month for Renewal

 October 7 is the Memorial of Our Lady of the Rosary, but the entire month of October is dedicated to the Holy Rosary, which makes it another liturgical opportunity for renewal.
 The liturgical seasons of Lent and Advent are times for beginning again, time for change and renewal.
-Quarterly Ember Days are also days provided as a little renewal.
 October can be an opportunity to re-examine our relationship with Mary and how we pray the Holy Rosary.

-There is no lacking of papal writings, exhortations and examples to prove that the rosary is a most beautiful and powerful prayer.
+There is no lack of papal writings, exhortations and examples to prove that the Rosary is a most beautiful and powerful prayer.
 Outside of the Mass and Liturgy, this is the prayer the Church encourages us to pray.
-The rosary has been called “the epitome of the whole Gospel“ (CCC #971); it is completely scriptural, focusing on the life of Christ.
+The Rosary has been called “the epitome of the whole Gospel“ (CCC #971); it is completely scriptural, focusing on the life of Christ.
 Our prayer is to Jesus through his most Blessed Mother Mary.

-Our family commits to praying part of the rosary every day, but we find we slide into bad habits, as I mentioned in my post on the rosary last year.
+Our family commits to praying part of the rosary every day, but we find we slide into bad habits, as I mentioned in my post on the Rosary in 2014.
 The prayers start to be said out of routine, distraction; there is definitely room for improvement.
-October returns and we have another opportunity dedicated to the rosary to re-examine, re-commit, and provide a little jump-starts to our family rosary prayer time.
+October returns and we have another opportunity dedicated to the Rosary to re-examine, re-commit, and provide a little jump-starts to our family Rosary prayer time.

-I see the two most difficult hurdles in praying the rosary is 1) finding the time to pray, and 2) fighting off distraction and wandering minds.
+I see the two most difficult hurdles in praying the Rosary are 1) finding the time to pray, and 2) fighting off distraction and wandering minds.

-There is a variety of books to help meditate during the rosary, too, with targets for different ages and reading level.
+There are a variety of books to help meditate during the Rosary, too, with targets for different ages and reading level.
 For best results, have several books (especially for the children) and rotate them frequently.